aarongoin/js_web_app_seed/README.md

 # js_web_app_seed
-This is a scaffold for an isomorphic ReactJS single-page web app with an ExpressJS backend and a PostgreSQL database.
+This is a scaffold for an isomorphic ReactJS single-page web app with an ExpressJS backend, a PostgreSQL database, and session-based authentication.

 ## Technology Stack